 Pursue lucrative and fast-growing careers.

-An online degree or certificate in technology and computer science from the University of West Florida can equip you with skills for a variety of career paths in many industries.
-You will gain both theoretical and practical knowledge in data management, data analysis, computer and network security, information security and more.
+An online degree or certificate in the technology field from the University of West Florida can equip you with skills for a variety of career paths in many industries.
+You will gain theoretical and practical knowledge in data management, data analysis, computer and network security, information security and more.
 Those fundamental skills will enable you to help businesses make better strategic choices and interpret complex data to varied audiences.

-With your online computer science degree, you can work toward a career as a statistician, data scientist or data engineer.
-An online database systems certificate could lead to work as a data analyst or database administrator.
-Choose the online computer science master’s degree to be a computer and information research scientist, computer systems analyst or software engineer.
+With an online geographic information science master’s degree, you can work toward a career as a GIS manager, geospatial specialist or environmental scientist.
+An online information technology master’s could lead to work as an information technology manager or database administrator.
+Choose the online computer science master’s degree to become a computer and information research scientist, computer systems analyst or software engineer.
 By completing an online master’s degree in cybersecurity, you can secure data, information and networks and serve as a layer of defense against cybercriminals.

 Online Technology and Computer Science Degrees

 - Begin developing expertise in machine learning, deep learning and big data analytics.

 - Gain hands-on experience with Python and other technologies used to analyze data.

 Business Analytics Certificate

 - Build strategic decision-making skills to apply in diverse business environments

 - Develop expertise in data analysis and prepare for success in risk management positions